-This article discusses the UPV test, which is one of the most well-liked and reliable non-destructive tests carried out on concrete structures.
+This article discusses the Ultrasonic pulse Velocity (UPV) test procedure and its significance.
+It is one of the most well-liked and most reliable non-destructive tests carried out on concrete structures.

 - Ultra sonic Pulse Velocity test (UPV Test)